Unity-Technologies/hello-cube-ecs-training/notes-for-instructor.md

 ![](markdown-resources/01-MonoBehaviour-Project.png)

 You should start in `RotatingCubeSpawner.cs` and quickly explain how the CubeSpawner will spawn the rotating cubes.
 After showing the cube spawning logic, go to `RotatingCube.cs` and show how the cube rotates around the Y axis.
+At this point, you should reference data oriented design and the activity with inputs and outputs to the cube rotation problem.
+Although the input and output data here is relatively easy to determine, point out that in a real game this function could be extremely complicated and finding that data could be difficult or time consuming.
+This is one of the pitfalls of object oriented design: it doesn't focus on the data but on arbitrary abstractions that hide what the computer must actually do to compute results.

 Parameters such as the number of cubes in the X axis, Z axis, and speed of rotation can be set on the CubeSpawner's `RotatingCubeSpawner` component: